-6.0 Data Confidentiality
+4.0 Data Confidentiality

 All data collected during the performance of this contract shall be considered as "confidential and proprietary."
 These data shall be used only for statistical purposes, and will be available in identifiable form only to NMFS and its contractors except as otherwise required by law.
 All requirements of the Privacy Act of 1974 (P.L.
 93-579) concerning the collection and use of identifiable information for individuals shall be observed.
 Any release of data to any individual or organization shall be subject to review and prior approval by the Contracting Officer and the NMFS.
-All copies of the application forms shall be returned to the NMFS or destroyed at the COTR's direction upon completion of the survey.
+All copies of the data collection forms shall be returned to the NMFS or destroyed at the COTR's direction upon completion of the survey.

-All Contractor personnel (office and field) are required to read the NOAA Administrative Order 216-100, Protection of Confidential Fisheries Statistics, and sign a statement of non-disclosure (see Appendix M).
-The Contractor must provide copies of the signed statements to NMFS on an agreed-upon schedule.
+All Contractor personnel (office and field) are required to read the NOAA Administrative Order 216-100, Protection of Confidential Fisheries Statistics, and sign a statement of non-disclosure (see Appendix J).
+The Contractor must provide copies of the signed statements to NMFS on an agreed-upon schedule, prior to that particular individual having access to the data.
 Proposals must address security measures to limit and/or control access to the data.